auth-global/self-documenting-cryptography/design-documents/g3p.md

 Ultimately, it is important to remember that a tag obscuration attack is only relevant to our extended secondary security model that password hashes must be _traceable_ or _useless_ after they have been _stolen_.
 A successful tag obscuration attack means that an attacker removed or changed some of the signposts that we are attempting to leave for observers.
 Successful attacks of this kind have no impact the classical model of password security, which is still our first and primary security model.

 Our secondary _traceable-or-useless_ security model appears to be novel, and is relevant only when a third-party observer is a witness to a stolen G3P hash.
 By contrast, our primary security model is classical, and very much relevant to the normal day-to-day functioning of an authentication service.
 Moreover, in the context of normal operations, the observers are authenticating parties not password crackers.
-In this primary context, tag obscuration attacks are far less useful in practice and therefore the benefits provided by the G3P's domain seperation methodology are much more robust.
+In this primary context, tag obscuration attacks are far less useful in practice and therefore the benefits provided by the G3P's domain separation methodology are much more robust.

 ## PHKDF

 The Password Hash Key Derivation Function (PHKDF) is a unification, synthesis, and distillation of PBKDF2, HKDF, and TupleHash.
 It was created in order to build the Global Password Prehash Protocol (G3P).
 The fundamental, low-level building block is PHKDF-STREAM, which outputs an unbounded cryptographically-secure pseudorandom number generator (CSPRNG).

 The core PHKDF-STREAM construction uses HMAC-SHA256 in a feedback mode, much like PBKDF2's stream generator.
 The main difference is that PHKDF carries the 4-byte counter all the way through the iterated hash construction, and additionally suffixes a contextual tag after the counter.
-In this analogy, the PHKDF's `key` parameter corresponds to PBKDF2's `password` parameter, whereas PHKDF's `msgs` parameter corresponds to PBKDF2's `salt` parameter.
+In this analogy, the PHKDF's `key` parameter corresponds to PBKDF2's `password` parameter, whereas PHKDF's `args` parameter corresponds to PBKDF2's `salt` parameter.
 Of course we reverse PBKDF2's standard mode of operation, and use the HMAC key as a salt instead of the password input, which comports more closely to the advice of RFC 5869 and NIST 800-108r1.

 ```
 PHKDF-STREAM-HMAC-SHA256 : (